 Auditions will consist of readings from short sections of the script, repeated several times until all auditioning have had several chances to read.
 As always, everyone is welcome; you do not need to be a student at Nicolet or have any previous experience in acting to be in the cast.
 No preparation is required, although actors are best prepared if they have read the script beforehand.
 You only need to audition on one of the two nights (though many actors choose to attend both).

-Please bring your calendars to indicate any conflicts you may have for rehearsals.
+Please bring your calendars so you can list any conflicts you may have for rehearsals.

-Cast members must be available for all rehearsals (March 15 - May 5).
+Cast members must be available for all rehearsals (September 15 - November 2).
 Rehearsals will run from 6:30 pm to 9:30 pm.
 Schedule conflicts may be worked around if there aren’t too many.
-Actors only need to be at rehearsal for the scenes they are in, and will have nights off for the scenes they aren’t in.
-During the last weeks before the play opens, everyone will need to attend all rehearsals to rehearse acts, and finally full runs of the entire play the week before opening.
+The cast is onstage for almost the entire play, so plan to attend most rehearsals.

 Performances will be held:

-Scripts are available for a three day checkout from the Richard J. Brown Library, located in the Lakeside Center at Nicolet College in Rhinelander.
+Scripts are available for a three day checkout from the service desk on the second floor of the Lakeside Center at Nicolet College in Rhinelander.